clrnd/win95-maze-rs/README.md

-# Win 95 Maze Screensaver in Rust
+# Win 95 Screensaver Maze in Rust

-Win 95® screensaver-style maze in Rust with OpenGL.
+Win 95® screensaver maze in Rust with OpenGL.

 Some code take from bwasty's [learn-opengl-rs](https://github.com/bwasty/learn-opengl-rs/).